 The tournament was held in Charlotte, North Carolina.
 Here are the results:

-- Pat Patterson defeated Mike David.
+First Round: - Pat Patterson defeated Mike David.

 - Ricky Steamboat defeated Nikolai Volkoff.